Ezra & Esther Lesson 5

 One of the books in my library is entitled, “How to Enjoy the Boring Parts of the Bible.”
 It might seem sacrilegious to some to suggest that parts of the Bible are boring, but most would likely agree that Ezra 2 is not one of the most exciting chapters of the Bible.

-But, as one commentator noted, as uninviting as this chapter may seem, it is a monument to God’s care and to Israel’s vitality.
 If this chapter or any other chapter seems boring to us, then we just haven’t studied it enough.
 We need to look more deeply into God’s word, and when we do, we will find that there are great and marvelous lessons to be learned from every verse in Bible.

 Why was this chapter with its lengthy list of names included?
 What value did it have for its initial readers?
 What value does it have for us?

-We have already seen that continuity is a major theme in Ezra, and continuity is a major reason for the presence of this list.
 Ezra and his readers were very concerned about the continuity between themselves and the Jews who lived in Judah prior to the exile.
 They needed to know that God’s covenants and promises still applied to them, and they needed to be secure in their own position in the plan of God.

-Another possible reason for the list was to legitimize land rights after the return from exile.
-Yes–the Jews had left their homeland.
-Yes–others had moved in while they were gone.
-Yes–the Jews wanted their land back when they returned.
-And, yes–history has a way of repeating itself!
+Yes – the Jews had left their homeland.
+Yes – others had moved in while they were gone.
+Yes – the Jews wanted their land back when they returned.
+Yes – those who had moved in did not want to give up their land.
+And, yes – history has a way of repeating itself!

-But there is a crucial difference between the return of the Jews to their homeland under Ezra and the return of the Jews to their homeland under Harry Truman – the former was part of God’s plan to bring Jesus into this world, whereas the latter was not.
+But there is a crucial difference between the return of the Jews to their homeland under Ezra and the return of the Jews to their homeland under Harry Truman – the former was part of God’s plan to bring Jesus into this world, while the latter was not.

 God's Plan of Salvation